-- 3.29 Liquidity risk is defined as the risk that the Bank may have insufficient funds to meet its obligations as and when they fall due i.e. risk of being unable to satisfy claims without impairment of its financial capital due to mismatches in the timing of cash flows. - 3.30 The Bank does not currently have any borrowings other than short term bank borrowings of \$ 20 m.
-The Bank has also extended certain guarantees and commitments in support of its investment projects as disclosed in the notes to the consolidated financial statements. - 3.31 Although this gives rise to a level of liquidity funding risk, management carefully monitors liquidity through regular forecasts prepared by the Bank's Treasury Department in consultation with the business and finance functions of the Bank, including considerations of stress scenarios.
-The Bank also has a portfolio of quoted equity securities which are available to meet any unexpected shortfalls in funding requirements.
-Accordingly, management considers that the Bank is not exposed to any significant funding liquidity risk - 3.32 The Bank funds its assets primarily through internal accruals and shareholders' equity.
-The Bank maintained a healthy liquidity position during the year.
-Its liquidity ratio (cash and cash equivalents plus marketable securities to total liabilities) stood at 26% as at 30 June 2015
+- 3.29 Liquidity risk is defined as the risk that the Bank may have insufficient funds to meet its obligations as and when they fall due i.e. risk of being unable to satisfy claims without impairment of its financial capital due to mismatches in the timing of cash flows. - 3.30 The Bank have obtained an Islamic financing payables comprising short term bank borrowings of US\$ 31.1 million and a medium term loan of US\$ 70.7 million as at 30 June 2016.
+The Bank has also extended certain guarantees and commitments in support of its investment projects as disclosed in the notes to the consolidated financial statements. - 3.31 Although this gives rise to a level of liquidity funding risk, management carefully monitors liquidity through regular forecasts prepared by the Bank's Treasury & Cash Management in consultation with the business and finance functions of the Bank, including considerations of stress scenarios.
+Additionally, during 2016, a Funding Plan has been developed and put in place as part of the process improvements for the comprehensive management of liquidity funding risk.
+The Bank also has a portfolio of quoted equity securities in addition to holdings of liquidity certificates in its yielding Liquidity Programs which are available to meet any unexpected shortfalls in funding requirements.